mindpixel-labs/vsc-expressionengine/README.md

 ```

 ## Commands
 All commands start within the `EE` namespace.
 Visual Studio Code will however correctly pull up the commands even if you type it in lowercase.
-Also, while the full name of the commands appears long, the editor will match shorter typings like `ee addon-on`, `ee partial` etc.
+Also, while the full name of the commands appear long, the editor will match shorter typings like `ee addon-on`, `ee partial` etc.

 | Command | Description |
 |--- | --- |